 - Optional air fork

 - Heavier than a neighborhood bike

 - Hydraulic disc brakes can be too much stopping power in some scenarios

 Want to see what kid shredders are capable of with the Prevelo Zulu Two?
 You can watch this little bike in action in our video review right here!

 Prevelo Zulu Two Review – Results of our Test Rides

 We know better than anyone that the right bike can make all the difference in a child’s ability to grow as a rider.
-As our Baby Bike Tester has become more confident, more aggressive, and more likely to prefer dirt over paved trails, we were super stoked to get her on her first “true” mountain bike.
+As our little grom has become more confident, more aggressive, and more likely to prefer dirt over paved trails, we were super stoked to get her on her first “true” mountain bike.
 Our primary tester is 3.5 years old, 42″ tall, and has 10 months of pedal bike experience under her belt at the time of testing.

 Performance – Do You Need a 16″ Mountain Bike?

 We spent 6 weeks this summer giving this true mountain bike a true test in one of the best locations for mountain biking in the world – Park City, Utah!
 From the trails and jump lines of Trailside Bike Park to every pump track and bike skills park we could find along the Wasatch front, our 3-year-old ripper dominated the dirt.
 The Prevelo Zulu Two was the perfect tool to light her summer on fire!

 But how much does a 3 or 4-year-old need a real mountain bike?
 The answer to this question is really dependent on where (and how aggressively) you will be riding.